Jason filled up his coffee cup, put the pot back on its burner, and returned to the circle of coworkers at the break room table.

 “If I was wanting a new job, I would have said something,” Jason stated.

-“But you know how things are always changing in the technology field,” Christine emphasized.
-“It doesn’t hurt to have options.”
+“But you know how things are always changing in the technology field,” Christine said.
+“It’s like musical chairs.”

-“Everything is going along fine here,” Jason said a little louder.
+“Everything is fine here,” Jason said a little louder.
 “There is no need to stress.”

-“Chris, there is nothing to worry about,” Jason said with finality.
+“Chris, there is nothing to worry about,” Jason said tersely.
 “And if there was something to worry about, I’d be doing something about it.”

 Jason huddled around the telephone.
-“Love you.”
-He hung up and joined the stream of coworkers as they headed back to work.
+“Love you too.”
+He hung up and joined the stream of coworkers as they headed down the florescent lit corridor.

 “Talking to your better half?”
-Phil said to Jason.
+Phil asked Jason.

 “Yep,” Jason said as he tried to refocus on his job.

-“I’m on marriage number three right now and it still hasn’t gotten any easier,” Phil said.
+“I’m on marriage number three right now and it still hasn’t gotten any easier,” Phil lamented.
 “At least you’re at the beginning, the honeymoon period,” he said longingly.
 “I envy you young newlyweds.”

 “We’re not married.”

-Everyone dispersed out of the florescent lit corridor and into the main work area.
-Workers maneuvered through large computer mainframes and work tables with printers, monitors, and other electronic equipment and gravitated to their work stations.
+Everyone dispersed out of the corridor and into the main work area.
+They maneuvered through large computer mainframes and work tables with printers, monitors, and other electronic equipment and gravitated to their work stations.
 Past a far glass wall at the end of the work area was an office with a small maze of cubicles and desks.

-At 5PM Jason shut down his computer and walked with his coworkers through another corridor to the entrance.
+Jason noticed others were shutting down their computer, then looked up at the clock and saw it was almost 5PM.
+He logged off of his computer and went with his coworkers through another corridor to the main entrance.
 People were gathered around the time clock and getting out their time cards while talking about their plans for the weekend.

 “So any big plans this Friday night?”
 Stan asked Jason.